Nick Page

 Nick Page is a fictional character from the Australian soap opera Neighbours, played by Mark Stevens.
 He made his first screen appearance during the episode broadcast on 22 July 1988.
-Stevens auditioned for the role alongside forty other actors and successfully made it through screen-tests.
+Stevens auditioned for the role alongside forty one other actors and successfully made it through screen-tests.
 Nick is characterised as a tough orphan who is made homeless following the death of his grandmother.
 Nick is also portrayed as problematic and wayward, causing trouble for other characters in the show.
 Stevens has stated in different interviews that he self-identifies with Nick's tough persona.
 Writers created stories for Nick which eventually lead to him becoming a "nicer" character.

 His stories see him fostered by Helen Daniels (Anne Haddy) and moving in with her family.
 Writers also developed a relationship story with Sharon Davies (Jessica Muschamp), and the duo often cause trouble in the neighbourhood.
 Nick has aspirations of becoming an artist which helps change his bad behaviour.
 Other stories include his friendship with Todd Landers (Kristian Schmid) and being diagnosed with meningitis.
 Stevens was later written out of the show and his exit story portrays Nick leaving to take an art scholarship in London.
 Nick last appeared in the episode broadcast on 14 March 1990.

 Casting

+The character was brought in to fill the gap between younger characters Todd Landers (Kristian Schmid) and Katie Landers (Sally Jensen), and the established older teenagers who had recently left high school.
 Stevens joined the cast of Neighbours soon after taking part in Young Talent Time.
-Stevens auditioned for the role alongside forty other actors and he made it onto the short-list.
+He auditioned for the role along with forty one other actors and he made it onto a short-list of three.
 He told a reporter from My Guy that he was really nervous during the process.
 The actor was then required to complete one screen test and later secured the role.
+Stevens finished up on Young Talent Time during the week commencing 13 June 1988 and began filming his first scenes on Neighbours in the same month.
+He praised Young Talent Time for being a great training ground, saying "It'll be sad to leave.
+But Neighbours will be great.
+I'm very lucky to go straight from one into the other."
 Stevens was initially contracted until December 1989.
-Stevens' first scene consisted of Nick trying to find his stolen Walkman.
-He told a reporter from Fast Forward that he was terrified prior to filming, adding "I stood outside with my knees knocking.
+His first scene consisted of Nick trying to find his stolen Walkman.
+Stevens told a reporter from Fast Forward that he was terrified prior to filming, adding "I stood outside with my knees knocking.
 I was so nervous I went to the toilet 60 times!"